pjiocnic/study-guide-repo/sprints/sprint-33.md

 9. AWS Cookbook for Containers
 10. ECS microservices

-# My Queue fo this week
+# My Queue for this week

 1. Complete Porting domain to my new account?
 2. [MORNINGS] Complete containers chapter from AWS cookbook